vzorglub/openhab-docs/configuration/items.md

 The Item name is used to uniquely identify an Item.
 The name must be unique across all `.items` files in your openHAB configuration.
 The only characters permitted in an Item name are letters, numbers and the underscore character.
 Spaces and special characters are not permitted.
+The item name must not start with a number.
+In some cases auto-generated names by the paperUI start with a number, these will have to be changed manually.

 A good Item name is self-explanatory and hints at its Item type and interaction options.
 A good hierarchical arrangement allows you to create common-sense groupings of Items.